andykee/lentil/docs/user_guide/index.rst

 .. note::
-    Many of the topics covered in this user guide and the API reference require some understanding of the underlying physics that govern the processes modeled by Lentil.
+    Many of the topics covered in this user guide and the API reference require some understanding of the underlying physics that govern the phsyical and optical processes modeled by Lentil.

-    This documentation does not attempt to provide a comprehensive reference to these topics but does provide links and references to supporting materials where applicable.
+    This documentation does not attempt to be a guide to these topics but does provide links and references to supporting materials where applicable.

 .. toctree::